tang0029/pulse-app/README.md

-# Blood-Pressure-App
+# Pulse-App
-Blood pressure web app
+A blood pressure web app for elderly adults